Rimmuru/RimurusMenu-Docs/index.md

 Name | Description
 ------------- | -------------
-Give Vehicle Godmode | Gives the targets car godmode
+Give Vehicle Godmode | Gives the targets vehicle godmode

 ### >> Malicious Options

 Name | Description
 ------------- | -------------
-Force Remove | Removes the intended player from the lobby with a little oomf Script Kick | Kicks the player using an SE
+Force Remove | Removes the intended player from the lobby with a little oomf Remove for cheating | remove a player from the lobby and announce to lobby of them cheating Script Kick | Kicks the player using an SE
 Next Gen Crash | Uses an invalid model to crash the target Sound Crash | Is it loud?
 Is it annoying?
 It's both!
-Task Crash | Crashes the target for getting out of the car wrong Remove for cheating | remove a player from the lobby and announce to lobby of them cheating
+Script Crash | Throw the holy scripts at them and watch them suffer Potatos Revenge | The Irish have returned with vengence

 ### >> Trolling Options